jdunkerley/jdunkerley/order-of-evaluation.md

 # SWITCH

-The `SWITCH` statement could easily have the same short circuiting approach.
+The `SWITCH` statement could easily have the same short-circuiting approach.
 We could first evaluate the `Value` input, then evaluate each `Case1`, `Case2`, ..., `CaseN` in turn until we either find one which matches or run out of cases.
 We can then evaluate the appropriate `Result` or `Default` expression.
-So lets look at a simple example:
+So, let's look at a simple example:

 ```none
 SWITCH(LOG("A", "C:\Temp\Logic.log", "Value"),